Last Update: December 9, 2022

 Accordingly, Thrive Market’s new Regeneratively Grown Organic Chocolate Bars are nothing like the highly processed confections lining convenience store shelves and grocery store checkout lines—and they’re definitely up to McElwee family road trip standards.

-Available in several varieties, like Almond Sea Salt, Twilight Mint, and McElwee’s favorite, Salted Caramel, these organic chocolate bars are made from single-origin cacao sourced directly from farming communities in Colombia’s Sierra Nevada de Santa Marta.
+Available in several varieties, like Almond Sea Salt, Twilight Mint, and McElwee’s favorite, Salted Caramel (as well as two no-sugar-added varieties made with stevia), these organic chocolate bars are made from single-origin cacao sourced directly from farming communities in Colombia’s Sierra Nevada de Santa Marta.
 This remote, mountainous region in the northern part of Colombia is home to thousands of farms (including a unique mix of smallholder farmers and indigenous farmers from the Arhuaco tribe) growing cacao, coffee, and other crops.

 In Sierra Nevada de Santa Marta, Colombian farming communities eschew row farming, monocropping, and heavy chemical pesticide use—practices of industrialized agriculture that squelch biodiversity and degrade soil health—in favor of regenerative techniques like composting and intercropping cacao with coffee.

 When left to grow wild as nature intended, McElwee says, cacao flourishes in Colombia, especially when integrated with other crops.
 “It thrives in a more diverse environment.
 It doesn’t need technological advances,” he adds.
 “This is what’s so dynamic about Colombia.”